Kelsey Pukelis

 Home

-I am a Ph.D.
-Candidate in Public Policy at the Harvard Kennedy School.
-I am an empirical public economist studying U.S. social safety net policy.
-My current research focuses on the Supplemental Nutrition Assistance Program (SNAP or food stamps), including the impacts of work requirements, online grocery shopping, and stigma.
+In Spring 2025, I earned my Ph.D. in Public Policy at the Harvard Kennedy School.
+My dissertation and prior research focuses on the economics of SNAP, including the impacts of work requirements, online grocery shopping, and stigma.
 I primarily apply quasi-experimental methods to publicly available and administrative data.
 I also design surveys and experiments to understand people's beliefs and attitudes about social issues.
-By acquiring deep contextual knowledge and applying insights from other social sciences into economics, my goal is to deepen our understanding of the consequences of policy design choices in part by incorporating the perspective of individuals who are affected by them.
+By acquiring deep contextual knowledge and applying insights from economics and other social sciences, my goal is to deepen our understanding of the consequences of policy design choices in part by incorporating the perspective of individuals who are affected by them.